Whether you can remove, prune or do works around a tree depends on where it is and whether it's protected.

 Step 2: Apply for a Planning Permit

-Step 3: Check whether a permit is required under our Tree Protection Local Law
+Step 3: Check whether you need a Tree Protection Local Law Permit

-Two categories of trees are protected - significant and canopy.
-If your tree is in one of these categories, you'll need a Tree Protection Local Law Permit to remove, prune or do any works near it.
-You do not need this permit if you identified in Step 1 that you need a Planning Permit.
+If your tree is protected, you'll need a Tree Protection Local Law Permit to remove, prune or do any works near it.

 If your tree is protected, continue to Step 4.